-For approximately half of the classes, your instructor will assign specific readings for discussion along with a set of discussion questions.
+For many of the classes, your instructor will assign a specific reading or podcast for discussion along with a set of discussion questions.
 You should apply economic reasoning to the issues raised in these readings and jot down your answers to the associated questions before coming to class.
 Your answers to these questions will form the basis of in-class discussion.